finnigar/finnigar/README.md

       * Go to your Github account/repository which you created earlier.
       * Since you have not uploaded anything yet, you should see a screen which looks something like this:
    ![getting_started](https://user-images.githubusercontent.com/57049086/67641981-16750100-f8d5-11e9-9aea-e000a76fe9dd.JPG)
       * Click on the link that says "upload an existing file."
-This will allow you to choose a file from your computer.
       * Find where you saved your document on your computer.
       * Double-click on the document you wish to upload, and it will upload.
       * Confirm by clicking "commit changes."
-        * Whenever you want to "save" your changes on GitHub, you need to confirm it.
-        * GitHub calls this "commit changes."
+        * "Commit changes" is essentially GitHub's version of save.
         * In the box, you can choose to add a message that describes what changes you made.
         * This is not necessary, but it can be helpful to help you remember what changes you made.
         * If you don't type anything in the box, you will get the default message that describes your action.